-Toward Interoperable Metadata
+Best Practices for Interoperable Metadata

-- If there is a widely adopted vocabulary that already exists, adopt that rather than reinventing. - Work with the "network effect", not against it. - See if we can agree on a set of generally useful and mature vocabularies and define their use in ODF via a Profile Standard - If you must invent your own vocabularies (and if you don't, your customers surely will) then avoid hidden constraints, use "edit safe" metadata. - Investigate possibilities of defining an editing constraint vocabulary for expressing these concerns in a generic way.
+- If there is a widely adopted vocabulary that already exists, adopt that rather than reinventing. - Work with the "network effect", not against it. - See if we can agree on a set of generally useful and mature vocabularies and define them via a Profile Standard - If you must invent your own vocabularies (and if you don't, your customers surely will) then avoid hidden constraints, use "safe" metadata.